tiptoppress/category-posts-widget/readme.txt

 * SVG icon support for post formats
 * Template to arrange the post details
 * Premade Templates
-* The Template text can a placeholder, text, HTML or HTML for icons
+* The Template text can be a placeholder, plain text, HTML or HTML for icons
 * New date format: Time since plublished
 * Filter by post status: Published, scheduled, private
 * New hover effect: SVG icon